 Agilus.
 New and Improved simulated rubber.

 The new Agilus materials offer improved strength and durability and can also be 3d printed as a digital material by mixing with a rigid polyjet materials.
-This gives you a more robust simulated rubber in a range for Shore A values.
+This gives you a more robust simulated rubber in a range for Shore A values with improved tear resistance.

 3D print flexible and rigid elements in your design at the same time, and print the flexible elements in different shore A values for comparison in the same build.